How to Plant, Grow, and Care for Monstera Adansonii

 Growing Problems

+Overwatering can cause leaf yellowing.
+But discoloration can be caused by more than one source.
+Too much sunlight can also cause leaf yellowing or browning.
 If you’re discovering a lot of yellowed leaf surfaces, be sure your plant isn’t in direct sunlight – indirect light is best.
 If it’s not, reduce your watering frequency to what we described earlier.
 Let the soil dry out between waterings.

-Plants that are in the path of an air conditioner or heater vent may experience lowered air moisture.
+Monsteras that are in the path of an air conditioner or heater vent may experience lowered air moisture.
 Remember, humidity is preferred by these plants!
 Move them to a location where they’re not in a direct air current.

 Pests

-Two sucking pests are common for Monstera adansonii – spider mites and scale insects.
+Two sucking pests are common for Monstera adansoniispider mites and scale insects.
 Small populations of scale insects can be removed using a cotton swab dipped in rubbing alcohol.
 For spider mites or larger populations of scale, neem oil is recommended.
 Coat all leaf surfaces and stems with a fine misting of neem oil.

 Diseases